kaki-lang/kaki/docs/tutorial/control-flow.md

 ## If and Else

-The `if` keyword can be used to make a decision based on a decision:
+The `if` keyword can be used to make a decision based on a condition:

 ```kaki
 if x > 0 {